Negative SEO: It’s Real & Here’s What

 Monitor your Backlink Profile

-Negative SEO is typically done through building harmful links to a website.
-Attorneys can use software programs to keep a detailed account of what links are appearing out on the web and pointing at their websites.
+Negative SEO is typically done by building harmful links to a website.
+This can be relatively tricky to manage and most people opt for external support from a firm similar to boutique digital media to help them manage their backlink portfolio.
+Also, you can use software programs to keep a detailed account of what links are appearing out on the web and pointing at their websites.

 Pay close attention to the domains that are linking to you.
 Are there any that raise a red flag?
 Domains that have nothing to do with your practice, that are spammy or useless in nature, or that otherwise appear suspicious as it relates to your content and mission on the web should be scrutinized.
 Ask yourself, “why would this site be linking to me?” when you see a link you’ve never seen before.